ennuicastr/libavjs-webcodecs-polyfill/README.md

 codecs work fine, but video struggles.
 This is why support for codecs outside the codec registry was added.

-libav.js also currently doesn't support multithreading, so every encoder/decoder is single-threaded.
-But, multiple libav.js threads can themselves be loaded, so multithreading can still be achieved by using multiple encoders/decoders simultaneously.

 `VideoFrame` is fairly incomplete.
 In particular, nothing to do with color spaces is actually implemented, and nor is cropping.
 The initialization of frames from canvas sources has many caveats in the spec, and none in